Scottish east coast fishery: The Skaffie

 From the beginning of the 19th century a class of boat called the Skaffie appeared.
 These were favoured mainly in the Moray Firth region.
 The early skaffie boats were small with rounded stems and raked sterns.
 They were two-masted with a tall dipping lugsail and a mizzen sail.
 Their short keel gave them good manoeuvrability in good weather, but they tended to be unstable in bad weather.
 They were usually crewed by around six people.
 Above all, though, they were light enough to be hauled up on to the beaches.
 The boats were un-decked and provided no shelter for the crew.
 Because of the vulnerability of the boats, they stayed only a few miles out to sea in full view of the land.
 These boats were gradually built bigger and could be around 42 ft long, and partially decked.
-This came about because the harbours that were constructed from the mid to late19th century meant that the boats no longer needed to be beached.
+This came about because the harbours that were constructed from the mid to late 19th century meant that the boats no longer needed to be beached.
 Skaffies were not built in any great numbers after 1900.